 At this point you’ll be close to the Polanco area.
 A good place to do some shopping, although not my favorite neighborhood as it felt way too much like New York or Miami.

-If you have more time in Mexico City, or are traveling on a budget, then the Pyramids can be easily reached by public transportation.
+If you have more than 3 days in Mexico City, or are traveling on a budget, then the Pyramids can be easily reached by public transportation.
 If you have the time, you may want to the Sacred Valley of Tepoztlan to this list as well!

 Have the driver drop you off at El Cardenal in the historic center for a classic brunch!
 Make sure to go in and put your name on the list right away.. newbie over here didn’t realize that was a thing until I waited over 20 mins, oops!

-Today is definitely a super packed day but with only three days in Mexico City you’re going to want to fit it all in!
+Today is definitely a super packed day but with only 3 days in Mexico City you’re going to want to fit it all in!

-Hope that you find my guide for three days in Mexico City helpful!
-If you enjoyed what you read sure to Pin it for later!
+If you enjoyed my guide for 3 days in Mexico City, be sure to Pin it for later!